GAIA certified for single handed rod : Raising money for the Wild Trout Trust

 Casting tuition for all levels.

-Guiding: This is guidance while fishing or “river craft”, not casting tuition.
+Guiding: This is guidance while fishing or “river craft”, the art of fishing, not intended to be casting tuition.

-Advice: For example on choosing tackle or how to choose or find somewhere to fish.
+Advice: For example on choice tackle or how to choose or find somewhere to fish.
 (Also see general advice further down).

 AND my fees can be donated to the Wild Trout Trust.